-Rare fish rediscovered in Pasir Ris Park; species was first documented in 160-year-old painting
+Rare fish rediscovered at Pasir Ris Park; species was first documented in 160-year-old painting

 Mr Tan did not know much about fish, but even with his limited knowledge, he could tell it was not a common fish.

-Following the encounter, he asked his friends for help to identify the fish, but none were able to.
+Following the encounter, he asked his friends for help to identify the fish, but none was able to.
 He then posted photos on his Instagram page.

-It was only three months later in September 2023 that Lin Jiayuan, a first-year student at Nanyang Technological University (NTU), came across Mr Tan’s post and realised what he had found.
+It was only three months later, in September 2023, that Mr Lin Jiayuan, a first-year student at Nanyang Technological University (NTU), came across Mr Tan’s post and realised what he had found.

 “The ladder gudgeon is an extremely distinctive species despite its elusiveness, because it has a very unique barred body patterning,” said Mr Lin, who is studying bioengineering at NTU.

-Although the 22-year-old, who has been interested in fauna, especially invertebrates and fish since he was in primary school, was not able to see the fish’s body clearly at first glance, looking through the rest of the photos helped him identify the specimen.
+Although the 22-year-old, who has been interested in fauna, especially invertebrates and fish, since he was in primary school, was not able to see the fish’s body clearly at first glance, looking through the rest of the photos helped him identify the specimen.

 “After viewing one of the images which showed the fish’s patterning in great detail, I was almost entirely sure of its identity,” he said.

-After commenting on Mr Tan’s post, Mr Lin then shared it with two members of staff at the Lee Kong Chian Natural History Museum - Dr Tan, as well as Kelvin Lim, the museum’s curator of amphibians, birds, fishes, mammals & reptiles.
-Both agreed with Mr Tan’s identification.
+After commenting on Mr Tan’s post, Mr Lin then shared it with two members of staff at the Lee Kong Chian Natural History Museum – Dr Tan, as well as Mr Kelvin Lim, the museum’s curator of amphibians, birds, fishes, mammals and reptiles.
+Both agreed with Mr Lin’s identification.

-Mr Tan and Mr Lin also jointly submitted a Biodiversity Record in the museum’s publication Nature In Singapore, a free, peer-reviewed, online journal which publishes articles on the flora and fauna in the country.
+Mr Tan and Mr Lin also jointly submitted a Biodiversity Record in the museum’s publication Nature In Singapore, a free, peer-reviewed online journal which publishes articles on the flora and fauna in the country.

 A ‘symbol of hope’

-Dr Tan told The Straits Times that such rare sightings are indicative of how much we still do not know of what remains within natural, improved or altered habitats in Singapore.
+Dr Tan told The Straits Times that such rare sightings are indicative of how much Singaporeans still do not know of what remains within natural, improved or altered habitats in the Republic.

 “(But) once the presence of such uncommon or rare animals is known, efforts can be made to monitor and conserve them.
-If enough information is gathered, the species can be assessed and their conservation status can be updated on the Singapore Red Data Book, said Dr Tan.
+If enough information is gathered, the species can be assessed and their conservation status can be updated on the Singapore Red Data Book,” he said.

-The Singapore Red Data Book provides information such as the scientific and common names and description of each plant and animal species.
-It uses the same evaluation metrics and references the international conservation status of how threatened a species is, but also assigns a local status for the animal.
+The Singapore Red Data Book provides information such as the scientific and common names and description of each plant and animal species here.
+It references the international conservation status of how threatened a species is, and also assigns a local status for the animal.

 Mr Lin told ST that the discovery raises the possibility that other species of fauna, which may have been thought to have died out in Singapore due to habitat loss caused by urbanisation, may still be surviving in remaining mangroves.

-This can even be viewed as a “symbol of hope” for not just this species, but other species that share similar habitats but have not been sighted for a long time as well, he said.
+This can even be viewed as a “symbol of hope” for not just this species, but also other species that share similar habitats but have not been sighted for a long time, he said.

-“(The discovery) casts into the spotlight how relatively small natural spaces like the mangroves at Pasir Ris Park can still serve as sanctuaries to rare and/or threatened species of wildlife,” said Mr Lin, adding that it highlights the rich biodiversity Singapore still possesses.
+“(The discovery) casts into the spotlight how relatively small natural spaces like the mangroves at Pasir Ris Park can still serve as sanctuaries for rare and/or threatened species of wildlife,” said Mr Lin, adding that it highlights the rich biodiversity Singapore still possesses.

 “It also serves as a reminder of how disturbance from human activities may have unseen impacts on the ecosystem in such wild spaces – a decline in bird populations will be noticeable, but what about the dying out of a fish that lurks in murky mangrove backwaters, out of sight of most humans?”